chnm/thatcamp-org/wp-content/plugins/jetpack-lite/readme.txt

 * Initial release based on Jetpack by WordPress.com 1.1.3

 == Upgrade Notice ==

+= 2.3.4 =
+Recommended upgrade.
+It's a major upgrade from previous one, including improvements of stats module, connection, and other fixes.

 = 2.1.2 =
 Recommended upgrade.
 Upgrading to this version allows to view stats from native mobile apps.